Celebrate Women’s History Month

 Ordinary Women: Explore Lives Through Memoir – Shared experiences connect us, even across very unique circumstances.
 Check out one of these memoirs of ordinary women of varied ages, backgrounds, cultures and locations to expand your empathy and connection.

-Podcasts to Listen to This International Women’s Day – What better topic is there to explore on International Women’s Day (and Women’s History Month) than podcasts by and for women about other incredible women?
+Podcasts to Listen to This International Women’s Day – What better topic to explore on International Women’s Day (and Women’s History Month) than podcasts by and for women about other incredible women?

 Significant Squads: Women in History – Try a nonfiction book about a group of women who impacted history in different ways: some interesting, some terrifying, some tragic, but all noteworthy.

-Women and Girls in Science – Women play a critical role in STEM fields.
-Learn about women in science today and discover resources to inspire an interest in STEM.
+Women and Girls in Science – Women play a critical role in STEAM fields.
+Learn about women in science today and discover resources to inspire an interest in STEAM.